 Fish

 The Fraser Coast Region is abundant with both freshwater and marine fish (Gurul) species.
-While the Atlas of Living Australia currently lists 316 species, there may still be many more waiting to be discovered.
+While the Atlas of Living Australia currently lists 316 species, there may be many more waiting to be discovered.

 As of October 2024, 69 observers have recorded 657 sightings, representing 182 different species, with the help of 191 identifiers.
 Click here to view the project and explore the observation data collected so far.